 The crypto brokers that offer the highest leverage are PrimeBit, Binance, PrimeXBT, BitMEX, FXTM, RoboForex and Exinity.
 You cannot get away with any amount of leverage.
 If you had borrowed leverage, you have to pay back to the broker you had gotten it from.
 There are also risks a customer can have with having high leverage, like losing assets, having limitations on borrowing further, not attracting new investors and constrained growth.

-What is the difference between eToro and Coinbase?
+What is the difference between Binance and Coinbase?

-Both Coinbase and eToro are online platforms of trading that allow their users to buy and sell cryptocurrencies.
-The difference between the two is that Coinbase deals with the exchange on cryptocurrency investments alone while eToro is a brokerage helping non-US customers with investing options.
+Both Coinbase and Binance are online platforms of trading that allow their users to buy and sell cryptocurrencies.
+The difference between the two is that Coinbase deals with the exchange on cryptocurrency investments alone while Binance is a brokerage helping non-US customers with investing options.

 Which broker is suitable to sign up to in a bear market?